Dre Campbell Farm

 You can also use sliced potatoes for controlling fungus gnats by removing their larvae.

 Slice raw potatoes into chunks and place them on the soil surface.
-The potato will lure away gnat larvae from your plants.
+The potatoes will lure away gnat larvae from your plants.

 7. Hydrogen Peroxide

-The value of this common household product is that it can kill fungus gnat larvae on contact.
-Moreover, it can eliminate the pest at all stages of its life cycle—eggs and adult gnats too.
+This common household product is valuable because it can kill fungus gnat larvae on contact.
+Moreover, it can eliminate the pest at all stages of its life cycle—eggs and adult gnats, too.

-To use hydrogen peroxide for fungus gnats, mix one part hydrogen peroxide (3%) with four parts water.
+Mix one part hydrogen peroxide (3%) with four parts water to use for fungus gnats.
 Leave the soil to dry out a little, then use the solution to water your plants.

-Also, lightly spray the leaves and stems of plants.
+Also, lightly spray the plants’ leaves and stems.
 This DIY gnat spray will not harm your plants.

 8. Cinnamon

-This is a very unique fungus gnat home remedy.
-It is unique because it kills the fungus spores that the gnats feed on.
+Cinnamon is a unique home remedy for fungus gnats.
+It kills the fungus spores that the gnats feed on.

-To use cinnamon for fungus gnats, spread a thick layer of the powder over the surface of the soil.
+To use cinnamon for fungus gnats, spread a thick layer of the powder over the soil’s surface.
 Repeat every few weeks.

 9. Sand

-Fungus gnats like damp soil in order to lay their eggs.
-However, a layer of sand on the soil surface will dry out the soil quickly.
+Fungus gnats like damp soil to lay their eggs.
+However, a layer of sand on the soil surface causes it to dry out rapidly.

 10. Soapy Water

-Spray this soapy water solution on plants and soil.
+Spray this soapy water solution on the plants and soil.

 11. Keep the Soil Dry